hmazhar/hamelot.io/_posts/2015-02-25-add-gcc-compiler-to-xcode-6.md

 ### Installation

-Note: close XCode before doing this
+Note: close Xcode before doing this

 Cope the .xcplugin file to